rrazvd/ag-ui-adk-react-chat/README.md

 # AG-UI ADK React Chat Playground

-A simple AG-UI ADK React Chat playground to explore, understand and test the technology.
+A simple AG-UI ADK React Chat playground to explore, understand, test and debug AG-UI technology.
+This provides a controlled testing environment for experimenting with different configurations, troubleshooting issues, and validating agent behaviors.

+This project was developed with AI assistance as a learning and experimentation tool, focusing on rapid prototyping and technology exploration rather than production-ready code standards.

 ![Playground Screenshot](screenshot.png)